petermsiegel/f-string-apl/README.md

-Two adjacent **Text** fields can be separated by a null **Space** field `{}`, for example when at least one field contains multiline input that you want formatted separately from others, keeping each field in is own rectangular space:
+Two adjacent **Text** fields can be separated by a null **Space** field `{}`, for example when at least one field contains multiline input that you want formatted separately from others, keeping each field in its own rectangular space:

     ⍝  Extra space here ↓